harleypig/mkplaylist/pre-commit.md

 These hooks check for issues in the default configuration but can modify files to fix issues when run with the with-fixes configuration.

+See the `Running pre-commit` section above for details on how to run these hooks via `pre-commit`.

 #### trailing-whitespace (with-fixes only)
 Removes trailing whitespace at the end of lines.